baole444/TheCellBeyond/README.md

 ## Problems need attention:
+Currently, not detecting any unusual problem.

+## Solved problems:
 - [X] When placing an object, there is ghosting left behind.
 - [X] When deleting an object, the deleted object is not displayed correctly.